6. Ground Zero

 Today, Israel’s southern tip touches a hundred-mile long extension of the Red Sea called the Gulf of Aqaba.
 (This is the body of water referred to as the “Red Sea” in the story of the Exodus—underwater archaeologists have discovered Pharaoh’s chariots strewn across the bottom like broken toys.)
 But the reference to Kenites above might (SF8) indicate that God really did mean “the Red Sea” proper, including the entire eastern shore of the Gulf—Saudi Arabia’s northwest corner today (the place where Mount Sinai is actually located).

 By the way, the liberals can’t have it both ways.
 If, as they say, Moses merely parted the “Reed” sea, a foot-deep marsh on the northern end of the Gulf of Suez (miraculously drowning Pharaoh’s entire army in this insignificant puddle), then according to the formula above, the Israelites were only being promised the Sinai Peninsula, west of today’s Suez Canal.
 And if, as some would say, the “River” here meant the Nile (and not the Euphrates, as is blatantly stated in Deuteronomy 1:7 and elsewhere), then the promised land didn’t come anywhere near Canaan (something that’s specifically spelled out in scores of other places), but was comprised entirely of the very land in which they’d been slaves for the past four hundred years, the Land of Goshen in northeastern Egypt.
 Lesson: if you’re willing to play fast and loose with the plain meaning of the Hebrew text, be prepared to do a constant juggling act with the rest of the Bible.
-The Red Sea is not the Reed Sea.
+The Red Sea is not a shallow hypothetical “Reed” Sea, even though the Paleo Hebrew designation does suggest a body of water with reeds growing in it.

 The sea of the Philistines is obviously the Mediterranean, for Philistia was located along its southwest shoreline—today’s Gaza strip, more or less.
 “The River,” based on numerous other passages, is clearly the Euphrates.
 A quick look at the map reveals that the Euphrates actually comes within a hundred miles of the Mediterranean coast at about the 36th parallel (approximately the latitude of Antioch).
 I believe (SF1) the borders of the promised land were supposed to extend that far north, and as far south as the Gulf of Aqaba.
 That leaves only “the desert” undefined.
 At issue here is how far east along the Euphrates the promised land’s border went before it turned south.
 Today much of Syria, Jordan, and Iraq are desert areas.
 We have no idea what the land was like in Moses’ day, but the Euphrates river valley wasn’t called the fertile crescent for nothing.
 My guess, however, is that Yahweh’s intention was to go no further east than present-day Lake al-Assad, the river’s westernmost point.
 But I could be wrong: it could easily include the entire western half of modern Syria; the Anti-Lebanon Mountains form a natural barrier to moisture blowing in from the Mediterranean, creating desert behind them.